digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 - The application can crash.
 - The participant node can crash.
-- Messages can be lost on the network
+- Messages can be lost on the network.
 - The ledger may be slow to respond due to a high load.

 If you want to make sure that an intended ledger change is not executed twice, your application needs to robustly handle all failure scenarios.